-Today, Owens Corning employs over 18,000 people.
-Yet, from its inception until around 1972, thousands of these employees worked around asbestos.
+From its inception until around 1972, thousands of Owens Corning employees worked around asbestos.
 Owens Corning used asbestos in a variety of products, including insulation, side panels, roofing material, fiberglass, cement, and more.
 In fact, Owens Corning was one of the first companies to manufacture fiberglass insulation containing asbestos.